seann27/NCBI_ProteinDB_Search/README.md

 DESCRIPTION:
 - This script runs get requests to the Entrez API to get a full list of human protein accession numbers from NCBI's protein database
-- Writes the accession numbers to a pickle file
+- Stores the accession numbers in a list and writes to a pickle file
-	- pickled files are python data structures that can be written to files
-	- this script writes a list
-	- to load pickle file, execute the following python code:

-	 mylist = []
-	 with open('protein_gis.pkl', 'rb') as pickle_file:
-	    mylist = pickle.load(pickle_file)

 REQUIREMENTS:
 Python 3